PKU-Alignment/omnisafe/docs/source/baserl/trpo.rst

 Background
 ~~~~~~~~~~

-**Trust region policy optimization (TRPO)** is an iterative method for policy
+**Trust region policy optimization (TRPO)** is an iterative method for
-optimization that guarantees monotonic improvements.
-TRPO iteratively finds an
+optimizing policies in reinforcement learning that ensures monotonic
+improvements.
+It works by iteratively finding a good local approximation of the
-excellent local approximation to the objective return and maximizes the
+objective return and maximizing the approximated function.
+However, the new
-approximated function.
-The new policy should be constrained within a trust
+policy should be constrained within a trust region relative to the current
-region concerning the current policy by applying KL divergence to measure the
+policy, which is achieved by using KL divergence to measure the distance
-distance between the two policies to ensure the surrogate function is a good
+between the two policies and ensure that the surrogate function is a good
 approximation.

-TRPO can be applied to comprehensive nonlinear policies such as neural
+TRPO is well-suited for optimizing comprehensive nonlinear policies such as
-networks.
-Based on **Natural Policy Gradient (NPG)**,, TRPO uses methods like
+neural networks.
+It is based on the **Natural Policy Gradient (NPG)** method,
-the conjugate gradient to avoid the expensive computational cost.
-Moreover, it
+which uses techniques like conjugate gradient to avoid expensive computational
-also performs a line search to keep policy updating within the fixed KL
+costs.
+Additionally, TRPO performs a line search to ensure that policy updates
-divergence constraint.
+remain within the fixed KL divergence constraint.

 .. grid:: 2